-If the push for Prohibition owed to political acumen, though, the law itself was shockingly myopic.
-It’s accepted wisdom that Prohibition didn’t “work,” as alcohol was still available, the black market thrived, people still drank, and enforcement was lax or ineffectual.
-That likely understates just how pointless the whole endeavor was; take any estimate you have for the availability and use of booze, triple it, and you might be getting somewhere close to the reality.

-And it wasn’t all just bootleggers and speakeasies.
+If the realization of national prohibition owed to political acumen, the law itself was shockingly myopic.
+It’s common wisdom that Prohibition didn’t “work;” alcohol was easily available, the black market thrived, people still drank, enforcement was lax or ineffectual.
+But even that common wisdom understates just how fruitless was the endeavor.
+Take any estimate you have for the availability of booze in a country where its manufacture and sale is illegal, triple it, and you just might be getting close to reality.
+It wasn’t all just bootleggers and speakeasies.

-The Volstead Act and the 18th Amendment banned sale, distribution, and manufacture (but not possession or consumption) of alcohol, and were full of loopholes and exceptions that virtually ensured continued indulgence.
-The wealthy, of course, had it easy: they stocked immense cellars before the law went into effect, planning to stash enough to ride out the storm.
-Other legal methods of producing, distributing, or acquiring alcohol required little more effort.
-Exemptions for home brewing allowed for up to four hundred gallons per year, which is probably sufficient even for the most overindulgent of drunken kinfolk.
+The Volstead Act and 18th amendment did not outlaw possession or consumption of alcohol, and were so full of loopholes and exceptions that continued indulgence was almost assured.
+The wealthy, of course, had it easy: with a year’s notice they stocked immense cellars, stashing enough to ride out the storm.
+Other legal methods of acquiring alcohol required little more effort.
+Exemptions for home brewing allowed for up to four hundred gallons of cider to be stored annually by each family, surely enough even for the most overindulgent of drunken kinfolk.